gordonkoehn/v-pipe-scout/README.md

 - On-demand heatmaps of mutations to identify new variants emerging, based on V-Pipe outputs.
 - On-demand variant deconvolution powered by LolliPop.
 - On-demand heatmaps of resistance mutation – querying LAPIS of clincial data.
-- On-demand heatmaps of reistance mutations - querying LAPS of wastewater data.
+- On-demand heatmaps of resistance mutations - querying LAPS of wastewater data.

 ## Overview